ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 # WHAT-AI-CAN-DO-FOR-YOU

-“The business plans of the next 10,000 startups are easy to forecast: Take X and add AI.” — Kevin Kelly
+“**_The business plans of the next 10,000 startups are easy to forecast: Take X and add AI._**” — Kevin Kelly

 Here are the breakthrough AI papers and CODE for any industry.